ing-bank/lion/docs/fundamentals/tools/ajax/overview.md

 - Allows globally registering request and response interceptors
 - Throws on 4xx and 5xx status codes
 - Supports caching, so a request can be prevented from reaching to network, by returning the cached response.
-- Supports JSON with `ajax.fetchJSON` by automatically serializing request body and deserializing response payload as JSON, and adding the correct Content-Type and Accept headers.
+- Supports JSON with `ajax.fetchJson` by automatically serializing request body and deserializing response payload as JSON, and adding the correct Content-Type and Accept headers.
 - Adds accept-language header to requests based on application language
 - Adds XSRF header to request if the cookie is present and the request is for a mutable action (POST/PUT/PATCH/DELETE) and if the origin is the same as current origin or the request origin is in the xsrfTrustedOrigins list.